khnguyen88/GVSU-CIS641-Lakeshore-Misfits/meetings/GVSU-CIS641-Lakeshore-Misfits-2023-10-17.md

 ### Implementation

--   Khiem thinks the group should start implementation sooner than initially anticipated.
+-   The group agress to start implementation sooner than initially anticipated.

--   Khiem will set up the project's React application for the team and the routes this coming week (Sprint 1).
+-   Khiem iterated again that he will set up the project's React application for the team and the routes this week.

--   Khiem thinks the group should start investigating how to implement their respective responsibilities and technologies and start implementing them the following week (Sprint 2).
+-   The group agrees to start investigating and get familiar React and any related features or dependencies needed for their respective responsibilities, and all start implementation next week.

 ## Goals for this week (include responsibilities):